Koninklijke Philips (AMS:PHIA) Given a €51.00 Price Target by The Goldman Sachs Group Analysts

-The Goldman Sachs Group set a €51.00 ($57.95) price objective on Koninklijke Philips (AMS:PHIA) in a research report released on Friday morning, Borsen Zeitung reports.
+The Goldman Sachs Group set a €51.00 ($57.95) price target on Koninklijke Philips (AMS:PHIA) in a research note published on Thursday, Borsen Zeitung reports.

 Koninklijke Philips N.V. is the Netherlands-based health technology company.
 The Company’s segments include Personal Health businesses, Diagnosis & Treatment businesses, Connected Care & Health Informatics businesses, HealthTech Other and Legacy Items.
 The Personal Health businesses segment is engaged in the health continuum, delivering integrated, connected solutions that support healthier lifestyles and those living with chronic disease.